Cell-based assays for high throughput screening

 The benefit of cell-based screening is to observe what compounds do to a cell, not to an isolated protein.
 The aim is to deliver better quality hits with a better chance of progression through drug development whilst eliminating the pursuit of poor compounds, that ultimately fail.

-acumen Cellista® effortlessly provides decision making data from multiplexed cell-based applications in as little as two and a half minutes per microplate, permitting throughputs up to 400,000 wells/ 24 hour day in miniaturised assay formats.
+acumen Cellista® effortlessly provides decision making data from multiplexed cell-based applications in as little as two and a half minutes per microplate, permitting throughputs up to 400,000 wells/ 24 hour day in miniaturized assay formats.
 Featured applications are highlighted below.

 Eliminate false-negatives in ATP‑luminescence screens